caffeineflo/showmewebcam-usbboot/README.md

 This means you can have a good quality and very versatile webcam for less then $10.

 An SD card is the most expensive item you need in the showmewebcam project.
-Cheaper ones then $7 are hard to find, and although I have more SD cards then Raspberry Pi's, I still feel that I'm always one short.
+Cheaper ones than $7 are hard to find, and although I have more SD cards then Raspberry Pi's, I still feel that I'm always one short.

 Booting without a SD card will save you the cost of an SD card.
 In case of a Raspberry Pi Zero with a clone V1 Camera, you'll save around 50%.